Hay Pillow®

 The ration balancer, salt and ground flaxseed should be split into 2 feedings (morning and night) with a carrier such as soaked hay pellets - not grain or complete feeds.

-The absolute minimum amount of grass hay to feed for weight loss is 1.5% of your horse's current body weight or 2% of ideal weight, whichever is more.
+The absolute minimum amount of grass hay (less than 10% NSC's) to feed for weight loss is 1.5% of your horse's current body weight or 2% of ideal weight, whichever is more.

 Note: Flakes of hay are not appropriate to use as a measurement.
 A flake of hay can vary drastically in dimensions (size of bale), thickness and density.